chaddjohnson/greatupsells/README.md

 Please note that server infrastructure is managed at the organization level and therefore potentially used by other applications.

+### ngrok

+A paid ngrok account is necessary (please bill us, and include your receipt).
+Alternatively, if you can quickly figure out how to use another local tunneling mechanism, go for it, and please add to this README if you have success.

+If using ngrok, configure ngrok per [the docs](https://ngrok.com/docs).
+Here is an example of how your `~/.ngrok2/ngrok.yml` file should look:

+    authtoken: tokenhere
+    region: us
+    tunnels:
+      upselling-shop-api-gateway:
+        addr: 4000
+        proto: http
+        subdomain: chaddjohnson-api
+        host_header: localhost:4000
+      upselling-shopify-admin:
+        addr: 4001
+        proto: http
+        subdomain: chaddjohnson-shopify-app
+        host_header: localhost:4001
+      upselling-webhooks-service:
+        addr: 4008
+        proto: http
+        subdomain: chaddjohnson-webhooks
+        host_header: localhost:4008

+Note that the tunnel names (e.g., `upselling-shop-api-gateway`) must remain unchanged.

+Please install the `ngrok` binary.
+Once installed and configured, ngrok will start automatically via `yarn start`.

 ## Development

 ### Setup